Donearm/Scientia/content/travels/Bali.md

 A speed boat + shuttle bus from one of the Gili islands to Bali and then to Ubud should cost between 450kIDR and 600kIDR per person.

+## Things to do and try

+* Try Martabak dessert.
+* Watch Kecak Dance at Uluwatu temple.